-Adjustment of Tuition for Changing Program of Study: If a student changes her program and the tuition called for is lower than the amount she has already paid, she will be credited the excess only if the change in her program is made by the last day of program filing in each term (i.e. the second Friday of the semester).
-If the new program calls for higher tuition, the student is responsible for paying the additional charges promptly.
+Suppose a student changes her registration and the tuition called for is lower than the amount she has already paid.
+In that case, she will be credited the excess only if the change in her registration is made by the registration deadline (the second Friday of the full 14-week semester).
+If the student’s new registration calls for higher tuition, the student is responsible for paying the additional charges promptly.

-To obtain a place on the College roster for the ensuing academic year, each student who is currently enrolled must pay a non-refundable tuition deposit of $200 on or before May 1.
-An applicant for admission must pay a $400 non-refundable deposit upon acceptance of the offer of admission to Barnard College.
+An applicant for admission must pay a $500 non-refundable deposit upon acceptance of the offer of admission to Barnard College.

-For students and parents desiring to pay education costs in monthly payments, a payment plan is available from Tuition Management Systems(TMS).
-Information may be obtained directly from TMS at (888) 251-3597 or afford.com/barnard.
-The College requires you to send your first payment with a signed TMS promissory note to TMS to complete the payment plan enrollment process.
+For students and parents desiring to pay education costs in monthly payments, a semester payment plan is available from Nelnet Campus Commerce.
+Information may be obtained directly from Nelnet at (888) 251-3597.
+The College requires you to make your first payment, including a signed Nelnet electronic promissory note to Nelnet, to complete the payment plan enrollment process.

 Progressive late payment fees begin at $75 and increases every week.
 You may view our late fee schedule here.
 There is no grace period.
-To avoid a late payment fee, a hold on registration, long lines at registration, & busy phones, the Bursar Worksheet & payment should be received by BURSAR by the deadline.
+To avoid a late payment fee, a hold on registration/housing/dining, long lines, & busy telephones, the Bursar Worksheet & payment should be received by BURSAR before the semester payment deadline.

 Barnard College is not able to receive funds from students for safekeeping or to cash personal checks or traveler’s checks.
 To cover immediate expenses, a student should have an automated teller machine (ATM) card or postal money orders.
 There is a Citibank ATM located on campus in Barnard Hall across from the Security Office.
 The Columbia University Station of the U.S. Post Office will cash postal money orders upon presentation of a validated Barnard student ID card.
 Validated ID cards are issued after students register and pay at the beginning of each term.

 - Withdrawal Prior to Semester Start: If a student withdraws prior to the start of the semester and incurs no charges, any semester payments will be refunded except for her nonrefundable tuition deposit which is forfeited.
 If the student has incurred any charges, the deposit is applied to those charges.

-If a student withdraws during the semester, her charges will be prorated if she has been enrolled for less than or equal to 60% of the term, and she completes the necessary forms with the Offices of the Dean of Studies (tuition and fees), Residential Life and Housing (complete the Housing Cancellation Form), and Bursar (meal plan cancellation).
-If a student has been enrolled for more than 60% of the term, she is not eligible for a reduction in tuition or fees.
-Room and board charges will be prorated based on the official date of withdrawal from those contracts by filing the Housing Cancellation Form with Residential Life and a Meal Plan Change in eBear (under the Account Info tab, click Meal Plan Change).
-However, in the event of withdrawal from housing while still enrolled in the College, a student forfeits 80% of housing charges during the first two weeks of classes.
-If a student withdraws from housing but remains enrolled in the college after the first two weeks of classes, the entire amount for the semester is forfeited.
+- Withdrawal During the Semester: If a student withdraws during the semester, her charges will be prorated (see Refund Formula below) if she has been enrolled for less than or equal to 60% of the term, and she completes the necessary forms with the Offices of the Dean of Studies (tuition and fees), Residential Life and Housing (complete the Housing Cancellation Form), and Bursar (meal plan cancellation).
+If a student has been enrolled for more than 60% of the term, she is not eligible for a reduction in charges.
+Depending on the date of official cancellation, withdrawal from housing may incur additional penalties; students should consult their housing contract and the Residential Life and Housing office policies.
+Please note that for purposes of the refund formula (noted below), the semester definition is inclusive of both parts A and B.

-The refund formula measures the actual number of days enrolled during the semester.
-It is determined by dividing the number of days enrolled by the number of calendar days in the semester including weekends and holidays and excluding spring break) and then deducting that calculation from 100%.
-For example, if there are 107 calendar days in a semester, and a student withdraws on the 50th day of the semester, her charges and financial aid will be prorated to reflect that she’s been enrolled for 46.7% of the semester (50 divided by 107).
+- Refund Formula: The refund formula measures the actual number of days enrolled during the semester.
+It is determined by dividing the number of days enrolled by the number of calendar days in the semester (including weekends and holidays and excluding spring break) and then deducting that calculation from 100%.
+For example, if there are 106 calendar days in a semester, and a student withdraws on the 50th day of the semester, her charges and financial aid will be prorated to reflect that she’s been enrolled for 52.8% of the semester [i.e. 1 minus (50 divided by 106)].

-- Recipients of Federal Title IV Funds: If a student is a recipient of Federal Title IV financial aid, refunds to those programs are required by federal law to be the first priority and must be returned in the following order: Unsubsidized Federal Stafford Loan, Subsidized Federal Stafford Loan, Federal Perkins Loan, Federal PLUS Loan, Federal Pell Grant, and Federal SEOG A student is not eligible for a refund until all Federal Title IV programs and other scholarships are reimbursed as required and all outstanding balances with the College have been cleared.
+- Recipients of Federal Title IV Funds: If a student is a recipient of Federal Title IV financial aid, refunds to those programs are required by federal regulation to be the first priority and must be returned in the following order: Unsubsidized Federal Stafford Loan, Subsidized Federal Stafford Loan, Federal Perkins Loan, Federal PLUS Loan, Federal Pell Grant, and Federal SEOG A student is not eligible for a refund until all Federal Title IV programs and other scholarships are reimbursed as required and all outstanding balances with the College have been cleared.
 To request a refund please submit a student refund request form to the Bursar’s office at firstname.lastname@example.org